justingaylor/facelift/README.md

 # facelift

-This gem processes Ruby code, automatically transforming expressions which are not idiomatic Ruby.
+This gem will someday (soon, I hope) process Ruby code, automatically transforming expressions which are not idiomatic Ruby to functionally- equivalent, idiomatic expressions.

 ## Intro

 Ruby provides us many ways to do the same thing.
-Facelift helps you discover when your code is using an idiom which could be expressed easier or more simply using other, native methods.
+The intention of facelift is to help you discover when your code could be expressed easier or more simply using built-in methods or a common Ruby idioms.